mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 }
 ```

-- To seed the database when the application starts, add a call to the `EnsurePopulated` method from the `Startup` class.
+- To seed the database when the application starts, add a call to the `EnsurePopulated` method from the `Progrem` file.

 ```
 using Microsoft.EntityFrameworkCore;